bkuhn/talks/IPO-2012/ipo.markdown

 + GPL == Constitution of Software Freedom Land.
      + a &ldquo;written down&rdquo; embodiment of core principles.

-+ Any strict rules in copyleft licenses are designed to uphold these freedoms.
++ Any strict rules in copyleft licenses are designed to uphold software freedom.

 + Any enforcement of the license has the primary goal of software freedom in mind.

-+ Injunctions &amp; monetary compensation are at best a consolation prize.
++ Injunctions &amp; monetary compensation are (at best) a consolation prize.

 # GPL Enforcement